 - 1. Pushing may occur only between players of different teams. - 2.
 A stationary robot cannot be penalized for pushing, including a robot that is kicking, provided that the ball was close enough where a kick could have succeeded at the start of the kick motion. - 3.
 A robot currently getting up cannot be penalized for pushing. - 4.
 The goal keeper cannot be penalized for pushing while looking at or chasing the ball in it's own penalty area. - 5.
 Front to front contact between robots with the ball between them does not constitute pushing. - 6.
 Any robot proceeding to the ball whose side (i. e. arm, shoulder etc.) makes contact with another robot cannot be called for pushing.
-Even if the second robot is not proceeding to the ball.
+Even if the second robot is not proceeding to the ball. - 7.
+A robot pushed by another robot can not simultaneously be called for pushing itself.

-4.10.2 Contact between standing/walking Robots
+4.11.2 Contact between standing/walking Robots

-The following forms of contact are considered pushing contacts except for the conditions in Section 4.10.1:
+The following forms of contact are considered pushing contacts except for the conditions in Section 4.11.1: